Let Your Pet Nuzzle Blues Away

 The people who love you want to support you.
 If you shut them out, they can't.
 If you let them in, you'll feel a lot better.
 Call a friend and go for a walk.
 Have a cup of coffee with your partner.
 You may find it helps to talk about your depression.
 It feels good to have someone listen.

-Depression interferes with healthy sleep.
-Some people with depression sleep too much.
+Depression makes it hard to get good rest.
+Some people sleep too much.
 Others can't fall asleep easily.
-As you recover from depression, relearn good sleep habits.
-Start by going to bed and getting up the same time each day.
-Use relaxation techniques to help you fall asleep.
-Healthy sleep makes you feel better physically and mentally.
+As you recover, relearn good nighttime habits.
+Start by going to bed and getting up the same times each day.
+Use relaxation techniques to help you drift off.
+Quality shut-eye makes your mind and body feel better.

 Avoid Alcohol and Drugs

-Alcohol and drugs can slow or prevent recovery from depression.
-They can also make your depression worse and interfere with the medicines you take for depression.
+They can slow your recovery from depression or stop it in its tracks.
+They can also make the condition worse and keep antidepressants from working well.
 If you have a problem with substance abuse, ask for help now.
-You'll have a far better chance of recovering from depression.
+You'll have a far better chance of getting past depression.

-The steps outlined in these slides may help you feel positive about your life.
-But alone, they're not enough.
-They won't replace medical treatment or talk therapy.
+Exercise, a healthy diet, and other good habits may help you feel positive about your life.
+But they won't replace medical treatment or talk therapy.
 Depression is a serious illness, and it carries a risk of suicide.
-If you are thinking about suicide, seek help immediately.
-And never stop or change treatment without discussing it carefully with your doctor.
+If you are thinking about harming yourself, get help right away.
+And never stop or change your treatment without discussing it with your doctor.